Meagre set: Characterizations and sufficient conditions

+The Banach category theorem states that in any space $X,$ the union of any family of open sets of the first category is of the first category.

-(1) Any subset of a meagre set is meagre; (2) any countable union of meagre sets is meagre.
+All subsets and all countable unions of meagre sets are meagre.
 Thus the meagre subsets of a fixed space form a σ-ideal of subsets, a suitable notion of negligible set.

-And, equivalently to (1), any superset of a nonmeagre set is nonmeagre.
+Dually, all supersets and all countable intersections of comeagre sets are comeagre.
+Every superset of a nonmeagre set is nonmeagre.

-Dually, (1) any superset of a comeagre set is comeagre; (2) any countable intersection of comeagre sets is comeagre.

 Suppose $A \subseteq Y \subseteq X,$ where $Y$ has the subspace topology induced from $X.$ The set $A$ may be meagre in $X$ without being meagre in $Y.$ However the following results hold: